MuesliSwapTeam/muesliswap-token-verification/README.md

 📊 Tokenomics
 ✉️ Contact information (e.g., twitter, email)

+Please make sure that your policy id is somewhere on your website!
-If you do not know how to implement these, check our MILK token or contact us.
+If you do not know how to implement these requirements, check our MILK token or contact us.

 ### JSON token description